HashNuke/arduino/README.md

 # Arduino ruby gem

-Arduino is a prototyping API for Arduino in Ruby.
+This gem is a prototyping API for Arduino in Ruby.
 Helps prototype Arduino programs quickly from the computer, without the need to burn to the board frequently.

 #### Setup:
 1. Install the gem: `gem install arduino`
-2. Load arduino.pde onto your Arduino dev board (just once and for all).
+2. Load [arduino.pde](https://github.com/SingAlong/arduino/raw/master/arduino.pde) onto your Arduino dev board (just once and for all).
 3. Import the arduino gem: `require "arduino"`

 ## Methods

-#### Initializing:
+### Initializing:

 	#Arduino.new(port, baudrate)
 	board = Arduino.new("/dev/ttyUSB1")

 Port is something like "/dev/ttyUSB0" on linux and COM*x* (COM1/COM2) on windows.
 Baudrate is optional.
 It is 115200 by default.

-#### Setting output pins
+### Setting output pins

 The output pins must be set explicitly.